2KAbhishek/termim.nvim/README.md

 ### 🌈 Inspiration

-Most terminal plugins offer a lot more than I needed, whereas I just needed some small enhancements of the default neovim terminal experience.
+Most terminal plugins offer a lot more than I needed, whereas I needed some small enhancements of the default neovim terminal experience.

 ### 💡 Challenges/Learnings